Last Updated: Mar. 24, 2026

 If you're an AM/RM or Admin working on the Deal Owner's deal and you've seen that we've received the missing document (s), proactively update the date in the field accordingly.

-If all documents are present, but upon reviewing the deal, the Deal Owner saw that the claim is partially approved.
+If all documents are present, but upon reviewing the deal, the Deal Owner found out that the claim is partially approved or requires more information from the RF or INS to proceed.

 They need to discuss the partially approved deal with the RF, and additional/missing information is required (e.g., confirmation of what to pursue, permits, etc.).